-The report provided by council will assist in determining whether a Natural Disaster Declaration is assigned to a single LGA or to multiple.
-This is done independently to the LGA Impact Assessment, or any reports generated during the response phase.
-Council general managers, or their delegated contact, will be kept informed of any declarations via correspondence from the NSW Reconstruction Authority.
+a single LGA or to multiple.
+This is done independ rmining whether a Natural Disaster Declaration is assigned to dently to the LGA Impact Assessment, or any reports eneral managers, or their delegated contact, will be kept a from the NSW Reconstruction Authority.

-10. Funding
+10 Funding